4.55 from 94 votes

 Cut and enjoy – After cooling, lift the parchment out of the pan and place the bars on a cutting board or other flat surface.
 Cut the bars into 16 squares and dig in!

-Healthier magic cookie bars.
-An almond flour cookie crust topped with coconut caramel, coconut, pecans, and chocolate chips.
+A cookie bar with almond flour cookie crust topped with coconut caramel, coconut, pecans, and chocolate chips.

 Any leftover bars should be wrapped or placed in an airtight container.
 They will keep for a couple days on the countertop but I recommend storing in the fridge or freezer for longer storage.